Eagles Draft Penn State Running Back Miles Sanders With 53rd Overall Pick

 Sanders is the highest running back drafted by the Eagles since LeSean McCoy in 2009.
 McCoy was also drafted with the 53rd pick.

-The PSU running back was the first of two Eagles second-round picks Friday.
+The PSU product was the first of two Eagles second-round picks Friday.

 Four picks after selecting Sanders, the Eagles drafted wide receiver JJ Arcega-Whiteside with the 57th pick.